alchemist5617/CCDFT/README.md

-# The comparison of the causal discovery framework from time-series data (CCDFT)
+# The comparison of the causal discovery frameworks from time-series data (CCDFT)